ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 establishment of the first one.

-Therefore, the client SHOULD treat DNS resolution as asynchronous, being able to process different record types independently.
+Therefore, the client SHOULD treat DNS resolution as asynchronous, processing different record types independently.
 Note that if the platform does not offer an asynchronous DNS API, this behavior can be simulated by making separate synchronous queries for each record type, each on a different thread.